fbpx

 Other Resources

-On Thursday, February 22nd, Senator Liz Krueger held a Virtual Town Hall on The Impact of Casinos on Urban Communities.
+On February 22, 2024, Senator Liz Krueger held a Virtual Town Hall on The Impact of Casinos on Urban Communities.
 The event explored the casino siting process, the fiscal and economic impacts of gaming institutions, and their impact on individuals, businesses, and the surrounding community.
 You can find a video of Senator Krueger’s Town Hall on the Senator’s website.

 For your convenience, Senator Kristen Gonzalez has compiled the contact information of all the elected officials that appointed a member of the CAC for the application in this district: